Gibraltar – how to get there, what to see

 Beyond The Iconic Rock

-Gibraltar evokes mixed feelings in general; for many, it appears unattractive, especially when compared to some of the places on the Costa del Sol or nearby Tarifa.
+Gibraltar evokes mixed feelings in general.
+For many, it appears unattractive, especially when compared to some of the places on the Costa del Sol or nearby Tarifa.
 Personally, I like it.
 One can imagine what would happen if the UK suddenly relocated to the Mediterranean.
 Most tourists come here to see the monkeys on the Rock.
-However, Gibraltar offers other interesting things to see!
+However, there are many more interesting things to see in Gibraltar!

-- Europa Point, with its lighthouse, mosque, and memorial to the Polish WWII General Sikorsky, is another noteworthy spot.
+• Europa Point, with its lighthouse, mosque, and memorial to the Polish WWII General Sikorsky, is another noteworthy spot.
 While most tourists visit for the lighthouse, the General’s story is poignant in itself.
-Personally, the place holds a historical and nostalgic dimension for me, pondering ‘what if Sikorski hadn’t died.’
 The sound of the muezzin’s call to prayer echoing over the General’s memorial leaves a profound impression.

 We Want To Go Swimming!